-- □ Military options such as US Service Academies, ROTC scholarships, and National Guard are all ways to finance a college education while also obtaining a college degree; See the Military Opportunities at the end of this packet for more information and reach out to your college counselor immediately so that you are included in any military related information being distributed - □ Students who rank in the top 15% of their class at the end of their junior or senior year may be eligible for NJ STARS scholarship program; Students that qualify for NJ STARS Program can have the cost of tuition covered at New Jersey's 19 Community Colleges; See www.Njstars.net for details on this program or talk to your college counselor - \Box Naviance > Scholarships - Our guidance office updates local scholarships, that are brought to our attention, in Naviance.
-Students should look at the scholarships in Naviance regularly for additional scholarship opportunities - Search under LOCAL scholarships first; this is the best place to start because our students have a better chance of being awarded these scholarships - □ Parents should check with their employers to see if they offer opportunities for their students; students may also want to ask family members if their company offers a scholarship to family members - □ See these additional websites for more scholarships that can be applied to any college.
-The more scholarships you apply for the greater your chance of being awarded a scholarship: - FastWeb.com - BigFuture.org - Scholarships.com - Unigo.com
+- ☐ Military Scholarships options such as US Service Academies, Reserve Officer Training Corp (ROTC) scholarships, and National Guard are all ways to finance a college education while also obtaining a college degree; - See the Military Opportunities at the end of this packet for more information - Reach out to your college counselor to be added to the Schoology group for students interested in military opportunities so that you are included in any military related information being distributed - □ Students who rank in the top 15% of their class at the end of their junior or senior year may be eligible for NJ STARS scholarship program - Students that qualify for NJ STARS Program can have the cost of tuition covered at New Jersey's 19 Community Colleges; See www.Njstars.net for details on this program or talk to your college counselor - □ Naviance > Scholarships - Our guidance office updates local scholarships that are brought to our attention, in Naviance.
+Students should look at the scholarships in Naviance regularly for additional scholarship opportunities - Search under LOCAL scholarships first; this is the best place to start because our students have a better chance of being awarded these scholarships - □ Parents should check with their employers to see if they offer opportunities for their students; students may also want to ask family members if their place of employment offers a scholarship to family members - ☐ See these additional websites for more scholarships that can be applied to any college.
+The more scholarships you apply for the greater your chance of being awarded a scholarship: - FastWeb.com - BigFuture.org - Scholarships.com - Unigo.com - Scholarships360.org - Petersons.com - Cappex.com - Collegescholarships.com

-- Scholarships360.org

-- Petersons.com

-- Cappex.com

-- Collegescholarships.com